 Each year the Town hosts a number of large social events, chief among them being the Great Knaresborough Bed Race.
 Every summer since 1966, teams comprising six runners and one passenger, decorate special tube frame ‘beds’ for a parade through the town.
 Then, once the beds have been stripped of their non-essential decorations, they compete to push the bed on a race throughout the town.
-The 2014 event attracted over 25,000 people to the town.
+The event has attracted over 25,000 people to the town.

 There is also an annual arts festival, FEVA (Festival of Entertainment and Visual Arts) which has been running since 2001.
 This takes place in the summer in various locations throughout the town centre.